 Specifications alone do not guarantee actual performance.
 Accuracy figures quoted in manufacturers' specifications - and indeed some of the parameters listed in calibration certificates issued by well-established test houses - can be meaningless when taken out of context.

-Traditionally, AC power meters have been calibrated at frequencies of 50 to 60 Hz.
+Traditionally, AC power meters have been calibrated at frequencies of 50/60 Hz.
 However, the reason that Yokogawa and other power meter manufacturers offer instruments with much higher power measuring bandwidths is that most applications consume power at higher frequencies.

 There is therefore a question mark over the validity of the specifications of a power meter or analyser.